baleada/docs/assets/md/logic/classes/Listenable.md

 order: 0
 ---

-`Listenable` is a class that enriches an event type (including observation types, media queries, and custom gestures), allowing it to:
+`Listenable` is a class that enriches an event type (including observation types, media queries, custom gestures, and more), allowing it to:
 - Listen for that event type and execute a callback function when it occurs
 - Retrieve a list of active listeners that it has added
 - Store a status (`ready`, `listening`, or `stopped`)
 - Easily clean up all listening activity to avoid memory leaks

-`Listenable` is depends on [`Recognizeable`](/docs/logic/classes/Recognizeable), and uses the following web APIs under the hood:
+`Listenable` depends on [`Recognizeable`](/docs/logic/classes/Recognizeable) (for custom gestures only, but not tree-shakeable), and uses the following web APIs under the hood:
 - [`addEventListener`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) and [`removeEventListener`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/removeEventListener)
 - [Intersection Observer](https://developer.mozilla.org/en-US/docs/Web/API/intersectionObserver), [Resize Observer](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver), and [Mutation Observer](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver)
 - [`requestIdleCallback`](https://developer.mozilla.org/en-US/docs/Web/API/Window/requestIdleCallback) and [`cancelIdleCallback`](https://developer.mozilla.org/en-US/docs/Web/API/Window/cancelIdleCallback)